Adrenal fatigue can be drastically affected by both low blood sugar and high blood sugar.

-So far, I’ve illustrated only how blood sugar imbalances can cause adrenal fatigue.
-This mechanism is not a one-way street.
-Instead, it is bi-directional, meaning that adrenal fatigue can also cause blood sugar imbalances.
+So far, I’ve only talked about how blood sugar imbalances can cause adrenal fatigue.
+However, this isn’t a one-way street as adrenal fatigue can also cause blood sugar imbalances.

-When one has adrenal fatigue, low levels of cortisol are often insufficient to regulate blood sugar levels.
+With adrenal fatigue, cortisol levels are often too low to regulate blood sugar levels.
 This results in higher chances of obesity and other metabolic illnesses like diabetes.
-(9)
+(2)

 How do you know if you have glycemic dysregulation?

-It can be challenging to diagnose yourself with high or low blood sugar without having proper testing.
-Some of the more general symptoms associated with low blood sugar are (10):
+It can be challenging to diagnose yourself with high or low blood sugar without proper testing.
+Some of the more general symptoms associated with low blood sugar are (5):